nhenezi/js-tutorial-scrollbar/tutorial.md

 }
 ```

-Nothing special here, object is defined holding events and functions and using ```for...in``` we bind them to scrollbar.
+Nothing special here, object is defined holding events and functions and using ```for...in``` we bind them
+on specific events to to scrollbar.
 When we click down with a mouse we want to enable moving of scrollbar with moving of the mouse, and whe we release
-mouse we want to stop moving.
+mouse we want to stop moving (I've added mouseleave event for simplicity, you don't want actually this).
 It makes sense?

 Now it's time to move out of our start() functions, so here is now all code combined: